Uniform Circular Motion

 If an object moves in a circle (or part of a circle, like the ends of a racetrack) with a constant speed, then its acceleration points directly at the center, and is always perpendicular to the velocity of the object.
 If the speed of the object is $v$ and the radius of the circle is $r$, then the acceleration is

-Using proportionality, we can see that we can increase the acceleration (and thus the pseudoforce you feel if you're the one spinning) by either increasing the speed of rotation, or by reducing the radius (that is, by moving closer to the center).
+Using proportionality, we can see that the acceleration (and thus the pseudoforce you feel if you're the one spinning) increases either when you increase the speed of rotation, or you reduce the radius (that is, by moving closer to the center).

 If the object's speed is changing as it goes around the circle, then the acceleration doesn't point directly at the center; it points a little ahead of the center if speeding up and a little behind if it is slowing down.
 But the acceleration will always point into the circle, just as for any object which is going around a curve.